GiuliaSolinas/agent_summary/README.md

-# agent_summary
+# agent_podcast
-Simple agentic workflow for summarization task with Google Cloud and Google Studio
+Simple agentic workflow for podcast generation of a newsletter with Google Cloud and Google Studio

 Week 1: Foundation & Prototyping (3 hours)